Freek Jansen: Extremist messages and 2021 general election

 In April 2020, HP/De Tijd published an article about members of Forum for Democracy's youth wing being worried about right-wing extremist ideas that were expressed in WhatsApp group chats.
 In response, three members were expelled due to unacceptable statements and another three were suspended.
 The youth wing also expelled at least five whistleblowers.
 Forum for Democracy announced in October 2020 that Jansen would be the party's seventh candidate in the 2021 general election.

 Newspaper Het Parool wrote the following month that antisemitic, Nazi, and homophobic thoughts were still being held and expressed by members of the FvD's youth wing.
 Its board started an internal investigation and suspended itself in the meantime.
 Jansen reacted by saying that there was no place in the organization for "racist and antisemitic ideas".
 Forum for Democracy politician Annabel Nanninga called the youth wing's response "too little too late" and called for the division to be reorganized, while Baudet continued to express his support for Jansen.
 Shortly after, Forum for Democracy announced that Jansen had given up his spot on the party list for the 2021 election.

 After a number of prominent FvD members had left the party because of the controversy and Baudet had retained control over the party, a new party list for the 2021 general election was presented in late December.
 Jansen returned as the party's seventh candidate, and he was elected in March with 4,331 preference votes.
 Thierry Baudet and Theo Hiddema stated that they were among the people who had voted for Jansen.

 House of Representatives

 Jansen was sworn into the House of Representatives on 31 March 2021.
 In the House, his specialities are education, youth, climate, innovation, digital affairs, and defense, and he is on the Committees for Defense, for Digital Affairs, for Economic Affairs and Climate Policy, for Infrastructure and Water Management, for Kingdom Relations, for Public Expenditure, and for Social Affairs and Employment.
 Jansen stayed on as chair of the Forum for Democracy youth wing until September 2021, and he joined FvD's board as treasurer in November.
 He has advocated expanding the military, saying that spending on it should far exceed the NATO norm of 2% of GDP.
 Jansen was reprimanded in October 2022 by the House of Representatives for refusing to disclose his position as board member of publisher Amsterdam Media Group, while Baudet was suspended.
+The House's integrity body advised the following year to suspend Jansen along with Baudet and Van Meijeren for one week for omitting roles at a meal-kit delivery service on their disclosure forms.